SCSchmidt/lehre/analysis/paper/01_eng_rrtools_arch.md

 “variable name / function call” and again a tick mark ´ just right inside my sentences.
 So the variable x I defined is 10.
 I didn’t write the number itself but \` r x \`.
-I can also write \` r x + 10 \` and the result will be `r x + 10` and the program will calculate it “on the fly” for me.
+I can also write \` r x + 10 \` and the result will be 20 and the program will calculate it “on the fly” for me.
 It is not recommended to put difficult or large calculations like this in the text.

 But it is very useful, because this way I don’t make typo errors when transcribing results.
 Also, should I have to change my data set a little